abachman/p5.websocket/README.md

 A (moderately) simple p5.js library for connecting to websocket servers like the one at https://p5-websocket.glitch.me/.

+## Using p5.websocket

+There's an example sketch at [`examples/sketch.js`](https://github.com/abachman/p5.websocket/blob/master/example/sketch.js)

-Download dist/p5.websocket.min.js and add it to your sketch's index.html:
+First, download dist/p5.websocket.min.js and add it to your sketch's index.html file or use a CDN (content delivery network) to get the code straight from GitHub:

 ```html
 <!DOCTYPE html>